chocolatey/choco-wiki/How-To-Setup-Offline-Installation.md

 1. Follow the steps at https://chocolatey.org/docs/how-to-set-up-chocolatey-server#setup-normally
 1. Follow the steps at https://chocolatey.org/docs/how-to-set-up-chocolatey-server#additional-configuration
 1. Open a web browser and navigate to http://localhost.
 Read over the site and take notes.
 1. Change the API key in the web.config file following the instructions at http://localhost.
 If localhost doesn't resolve to the site, make sure the bindings include "All Unassigned".
-This could be a temporary change if you need it to be, but it's important to access this to see additional setup instructions.
+This could be a temporary change if you need it to be, but it's important to access this to see additional setup instructions. **NOTE**: Use a real editor, like Notepad++ when working with text files like the web.config.
+Do NOT, I repeat, DO NOT use notepad.exe.
 1. You may wish to install an SSL certificate.
 1. You may wish to set up authentication to the repository (the SSL certificate is highly recommended to not pass passwords in cleartext).

+**NOTE**: It is important that you do not end with the default apikey in the web.config, as that is easily found.
+That would leave your install insecure in that anyone in your organization would be able to push packages.
+You want to keep that down to approved folks.

+> Best practices with Chocolatey.Server:
+> * Change the ApiKey in the web.config file
+> * Set up basic auth to restrict usage to approved folks (see the web.config for instructions)
+> * Use SSL if accessible from the internet
+> * Store the Chocolatey nupkg and other packages from Chocolatey Software on this server (next exercise covers this)

+**NOTE:** Chocolatey.Server is a one package repository per setup and only has one apikey that can be used.
+So if you need multiple repositories, you would setup multiple Chocolatey.Server instances to cover your needs.
+Another option when you need multiple repositories and want ease of management is to look into Artifactory Pro, Nexus, and ProGet.
+They not only have multiple Chocolatey/NuGet repositories per instance, but also other repositories types as well.
+See the next section.

 ~~~powershell
 # Ensure we can run everything